darkn3rd/blog_tutorials/kubernetes/eks/baseline/addons/aws_load_balancer_controller/tests/README.md

 ## Extending

-* **New case**: add an entry under `cases:` in `matrix.yaml` — no script changes needed as long as `install_method` is one of the three `lib/contract.sh` already dispatches.
+* **New case**: add an entry under `cases:` in `matrix.yaml` — no script changes needed as long as `install_method` is one of the six `lib/contract.sh` already dispatches.
 * **New tier**: add an entry under `tiers:` — `cases`/`suites` can be explicit lists or `all`.